 - When close supervision is required.
 Autocratic leadership can work well when existing management is too lenient and workers are not pulling their weight.
 The autocrat will issue directives to be followed and the activities performed as a result of these directives will be closely followed.

 - When workflows need to be streamlined quickly.
 Autocratic leadership works well when things just need to get done, and this style enables subordinates to get things done without worrying about the bigger picture.
 This explains why autocratic leadership is very common in the military.

 2. Democratic Leadership

 Democratic leadership (often called participative leadership) is focused on the leader’s team and is characterized by decision making being shared across the team.
 In stark contrast to the autocratic leadership style, ideas are shared freely and open discussion is encouraged.

 Although discussion is encouraged it is the role of the leader to guide and direct these discussions, and ultimately make a decision as to which way to proceed.
 Democratic leaders expect their subordinates to have in-depth valuable experience and to be self-confident.
 Examples of democratic leaders include John F. Kennedy and Larry Page.

 - Decreased risk of catastrophic failure.
 As decisions are made with the involvement of the entire group, it provides a group check resulting in it being less likely for the leader to make a disastrous decision.

 - Good working environment.
 Subordinates at all levels can feel engaged and take on the responsibility to challenge themselves because they are involved in decision making, and it is this sense of engagement that can lead to the creation of a good working environment and increased job satisfaction.

 - High-performance teams.
 Subordinates are encouraged to solve problems under their own initiative, which in turn can create a higher-performing team.
 This higher performance, in turn, leads to greater productivity.

 - Slow decision making.
 By involving subordinates in decision making you can dramatically slow down decision making.
-This can be a real problem in situations where the organization needs to be turned around urgently, or where maintaining first mover advantage is necessary.
+This can be a real problem in situations where the organization needs to be turned around urgently, or where maintaining the first-mover advantage is necessary.